edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

     {
         public string Street { get; set; }
         public string City { get; set; }
-        public string ZipCode { get; set; }
+        public string PostCode { get; set; }
     }
     ```

     This refactor follows the Single Responsibility Principle (SRP), as each class is now
     responsible for one thing.
-The `Customer` class handles customer-specific data and behavior,
+The `Customer` class handles customer-specific data and behaviour,
     while the `Address` class encapsulates address-related information.
 This separation
     simplifies future modifications, improves code readability, and reduces the likelihood
     of changes to one class affecting the other.